samueleaton/screwy/README.md

 #### Quiting the App

 To **quit** the app, it is safer to close the actual renderer window rather than quiting the process from the command line.
-If quiting from the command line, NSG may not do the check to make sure all processes are killed before closing.
+If quiting from the command line, Screwy may not do the check to make sure all processes are killed before closing.

 #### Killing a Running Script